- Personal Health Information & Self-Help

 Similarities and Differences in Types of Bacteria, Parasites, and Viruses Which Affect Humans

 The human body harbors at least 500 different types of bacteria.
 Since they are consuming the organic material of another organism, they are termed heterotrophs.
-The Science Daily website http://www.sciencedaily.com lists five main areas on the human body which make the perfect home for bacteria: the nose, mouth, gastrointestinal tract, female urogenital tract, and the skin.
-The majority though seem to favor the digestive tract.
+The five main areas on the human body proven to be the perfect home for bacteria are the nose, mouth, gastrointestinal tract, female urogenital tract, and the skin.
+The majority seem to favor the digestive tract.

 Good, helpful bacteria have large reservoirs of peptidoglycan within their simple cell walls.
 Benefits include the creation of a hostile environment to keep the pathogens out; helping the digestive tract to function better, and breaking down difficult food starches.

 Examples of good bacteria are the rod-shaped lactobacilli, which are found in yogurt and dairy products.
 They help our digestion by breaking down lactose sugar and fermenting lactic acid.
 Bifidobacteria, also rod-shaped and found in yogurt and other probiotic products, aid digestion, and keep the intestinal tract at the right pH so pathogens cannot take hold.
 E. coli, which is part of the natural flora in our intestines, help to break down lactose and other monosaccharide sugars, and make essential vitamin K and biotin to help our cells function adequately.

 Pathogenic bacteria have less peptidoglycan and a more complex cell wall.
 They include

 the Clostridium titanic bacteria, which are rod-shaped, live on our skin, and get inside the body through wounds such as animal bites where they create harmful toxins; the oval-shaped Streptococcus pneumonae, which invade the respiratory system, and the rod-shaped Salmonella, which affect the digestive system (food poisoning).